 Pharmacology is an interdisciplinary science that involves studying many other fields such as physiology, biochemistry, cellular/molecular biology, microbiology, immunology, genetics, structural biology, psychology and pathology.
 Undergraduate pharmacology majors may explore the way drugs work on our bodies and how to develop effective medical therapies as well as the possible dangers for humans and the environment caused by pesticides and other pollutants.

 In addition to solid math and science skills, pharmacology majors need to have (or be keen to acquire) strong research skills.
 They also need to be excited by the prospect of a challenge.

 A pharmacology major will give you a good mix of classroom lectures, research work and labs.
 Get ready to jump in to advanced chemistry and biology classes during your first year.

-Depending on your career path, pharmacology will involve more school after your undergraduate degree.
-If you are interested in pharmacology research, you can pursue a PhD in pharmacology or a related field.
+Depending on your career path, pharmacology may involve more school after your undergraduate degree.
+If you are interested in teaching and research, you can pursue a PhD in pharmacology or a related field.
 If you're interested in becoming a pharmacist, you'll need to go to an accredited pharmacy school and pursue a PharmD degree.
 Once you have your degree, you must also pass the North American Pharmacist Licensure Examination (NAPLEX) to become a practicing pharmacist.
 Some universities have combined programs where you can earn both a PhD and a PharmD degree concurrently.